5 from 20 votes

 Instructions

 • Pat the tofu cubes dry with a paper towel to remove excess moisture.
 Add them to a bowl and season with salt, black pepper, and garlic powder.
-Add cornstarch and toss the tofu cubes until evenly coated.
+Sprinkle with cornstarch and toss the tofu cubes until evenly coated.

 • In a wok or pan, add ½ cup of neutral oil over medium high heat.
 Add the tofu in a single layer and fry for 2-3 minutes, flipping to crisp up the tofu on all sides.
 Repeat with the rest of the tofu and remove to a wire rack to drain.